fbsamples/OptiMate/README.md

+## Note: Discontinuing OptiMate

+This is no longer a supported project.
+Please note that any information, guidance, or assistance provided herein is based on until April 2023.
+As sources, technologies, and best practices evolve over time, the content may no longer be accurate, applicable, or up to date.

 # OptiMate

 Pre-built sample codes in Python that allows to take advantage of the Meta's Reach & Frequency API to compare different strategies when planning campaigns for branding purposes.
 To take a deeper look, visit our [OptiMate Micro-website](https://fbsamples.github.io/OptiMate/).